AngelikaDe/SimpleDocker/Task_1.md

-# Simple Docker
-#### Introduction to docker.
-Developing a simple docker image for your own server.

 ## Part 1.
 Ready-made docker
 * Take the official docker image from nginx and download it using docker pull.
 [Part_1](screenshots/Part_1_1.png)